saurabbikramsen/YarsaTestReview/README.md

 ## Features

+  - Seed one Admin user by default
+  - Admin can create, read, update, delete other admin and staff users
+  - Player will have a default stats table by design
+  - player can play games to increase their stats.
+  - Player can be created by exposed api endpoint, without any guards
+  - Admin can view and edit player info
+  - Staff can only view player info
+  - Admin can set a player inactive
+  - Leaderboard system to get top 5 players
+  - players can chat with each other
+  - They can also create new room and join existing one
+    - when you try join a room which was not present then new room is created with the given name.
+  - you can trigger a SSE message event to notify user of some occurred event.

 - Authentication and Authorization using guards
 - Redis cache implementation for storing user leaderboard
 - Play game to earn xp and coins